Nitin-x2a/Brain_age_prediction_using_EEG_data/README.md

-#Flies and Folders
+# Flies and Folders

 - Data : Contains all downloaded data

 - models : Contains trained pickled models, and their hyperparameters json files

-- Downloading_data.ipynb : Code for downloading data
+- Downloading_data.ipynb : Code for downloading data, and unzipping it

-- Unzipping_data.ipynb : Code for unzipping downloaded data

 - BrainAge_FeatureExtraction.ipynb (Most important part of the repo) : Code for feature-extraction